Thimira/schedule-manager-api/README.md

 ## Description

-A scheduling and task management API using [Nest](https://github.com/nestjs/nest) framework.
+A scheduling and task management API using [NestJS](https://github.com/nestjs/nest) framework and ProstgeSQL for data storage with Prisma ORM.

 ## Project setup